CalFresh

 5 |

-Household = a person living alone or a group of people living together who purchase
+CalFresh Household: a person living alone or a group of people living together who purchase and prepare

 BASIC ELIGIBILITY INFORMATION

-- Who does applicant purchase and prepare food with?
-Use number of people in household to determine which row to use on the chart above.
+- Who does the applicant purchase and prepare food with?
+(Please note, spouses, parents, and children under 22 who live together must apply as one household, even if they don't buy and prepare food together.)
+Use the number of people in the household to find the row on the chart above for the next question.

 - Is household under the gross monthly income limit?
 If yes, go to next question.
 If no, household is likely not eligible for CalFresh benefits.

-- Does household include at least one US citizen, a person with a Green Card, or lawful permanent resident (LPR)?
-If yes, go to next question.
+- Does the household include at least one U.S. citizen or lawful permanent resident (LPR)/Green Card holder?
+(Please note that other qualified immigrants may be eligible for CalFresh) If yes, go to next question.
 If no, household is likely not eligible for CalFresh benefits.

 - Does anyone in household receive the Food Distribution Program on Indian Reservations (FDPIR)?
 If yes, household will not be eligible for CalFresh.